dpogorzelski/speedrun/README.md

 * serverless
 * idempotent
 * no complex configuration required
-* server discovery via native cloud integration (currently Google Cloud only, AWS and Azure coming up!)
+* service discovery via native cloud integration (currently Google Cloud only, AWS, Azure and Consul coming up!)
 * extensible (plugin system is in the works)

+## Motivation
+This project satisfies a simple need: to be able to perform certain type of operations, such as a service restart, occasionally and on a large number of machines.
+It should allow you, the SRE/DevOps person, to act on a large scale infrastructure in case of immediate need.
+The solution attempts to be simple to use, require little maintenance and be easy to configure.
+It's inspired by Saltstack's execution modules.

 ## Installation